 The spray generated by the blast coated the surrounding ships with radioactivity and the target fleet remained too radiologically contaminated for several weeks for more than brief on-board activities.
 All of the pigs and most of the rats used during the BAKER test were either killed by the initial blast or died shortly thereafter from radiological exposure.

 Operation Crossroads was terminated on August 10, 1946 due to radiation safety concerns.
-Army Colonel Dr. Warren Stafford, Chief of the Medical Section during the Manhattan Project, concluded that the effort to decontaminate the target vessels for a scheduled third test, CHARLIE, was futile and dangerous.
+Army Colonel Dr. Stafford Warren, Chief of the Medical Section during the Manhattan Project, concluded that the effort to decontaminate the target vessels for a scheduled third test, CHARLIE, was futile and dangerous.

 The unprotected sailors tasked with decontaminating the ships' were stirring up radioactive material and contaminating their skin, clothing, and presumably, their lungs.
 As a result, Warren demanded an immediate halt to the entire cleanup operation.
 He was especially concerned about plutonium, which could not be detected by Geiger counters.